Zyte API error handling#

 Ban handling#

-A banned response is a response from a website that is different from the response that a person would have received.
+A banned response is a response from a website that is different from the response anyone would get in a browser.

-Zyte API handles banned responses automatically and transparently, so that you never get a banned response.
+Zyte API handles banned responses automatically and transparently where possible, so that you never get a banned response.

 For a given request, if Zyte API cannot avoid a banned response in a reasonable time, Zyte API sends you a temporary download error response, for which you are not charged.
 You can then retry your request as many times as needed until Zyte API succeeds.

-If you ever get a successful Zyte API response that you believe is the result of a ban, please open a support ticket to report the issue.
+If you ever get a successful Zyte API response that you believe is the result of a ban, please report it to our expert anti-ban team.

 Zyte API uses many different techniques to avoid bans.
 However, Zyte API does not log into websites automatically.
 Zyte API cannot automatically get you data that is always locked behind a user login.